knockimov/Knocker_Mash_PID/TRANSFER.md

 <h2>Installation av Arduino IDE och överföring av sketcher</h2>
 <h3>Översättning pågår!!!</h3>
-Oh, my.
-I am sure you have been hearing about the Internet of Things… The IoT!
-You might be wondering how to get started with i(o)t.
-There are many places to start.
-You might be interested in the data that devices collect and analyzing it or you might be interested in how to deploy thousands of sensors around a factory floor to better understand how efficient things are.
-You might just want to tinker.
-Be the cool person at the party talking about Arduino, Raspberry Pi, and Maroon 5.
-If you want to try out a “thing” – a small, connected device – that can measure data, I will help you get started with a quick tutorial using the ESP8266 “thing”.

-Parts
-First, you need to go by a thing on Amazon.
-I recommend for this project an ESP8266 compatible device like the esp-01.
-Don’t be scared.
-Add it to your Amazon shopping list or ask Alexa to buy you one.
-It’s $8.

-ESP8266-01

 Other parts that you will need:

-Laptop
+Computer
 Micro USB cable
-ThingSpeak
-While you are waiting for your Amazon stuff to arrive, you can learn about ThingSpeak.

-ThingSpeak IoT Platform
+Ubidots account

+Ubidots

-ThingSpeak is where we are going to store the data collected by our thing and where we can see the data that we collected.
-Visit ThingSpeak.com and Sign Up for an account.
+Ubidots is where we are going to store the data collected by our thing and where we can see the data that we collected.
+Visit Ubidots.com and Sign Up for an account.
 This will just take a minute and user accounts are free.
-Once you have a user account, you need to create a channel.
-ThingSpeak channels are where data gets stored.
-Create a new channel by selecting Channels, My Channels, and then New Channel.
-Name the channel, “ESP8266 Signal Strength” and name Field 1, “RSSI”.
-Click “Save Channel” at the bottom to finish the process.
+Once you have a user account, you need to create a device.
+Name the device "MashPID".
+Enter the newely created device by clicking its name.
+Ubidots variables are where data gets stored.
+Create a new variable by click on "Add variable".
+Name the variable, “Temperatur 1” and then create two more variables named "Temperatur 2" and "Setpoint" to finish the process.

 Channel_Settings